maximilien/musings/blogs/ai/1/draft.md

 The built-in browser is huge for UI work.
 No more switching between your IDE and a browser to see what you're building—it's integrated directly.
 The no-interrupt run mode lets you kick off complex tasks without constant prompting.
 And the multiple agents capability means you can parallelize work within the IDE itself.

 TRAE's "SOLO mode" takes this further—full-process automated development from requirements input to deployment.
-It's ambitious, and early reports suggest it's genuinely useful for rapid prototyping.
+It's ambitious, has an agent-focused interface, and early reports suggest it's genuinely useful for rapid prototyping.

-The price is also hard to argue with: it's free, with access to Claude and GPT-4o models included.
-[VERIFY: Check current model availability—reports suggest Claude support may have changed]
+The price is also hard to argue with: it's half the price of Cursor (at the time of this writing), with access to many models including GPT-4o models--seems like Claude model was removed.

 **The trade-offs:**

 TRAE lacks the fast CLI interface that makes Claude Code so compelling.
 For developers who think in terminal commands, this is a significant gap.
 The ecosystem is also newer and less mature than Cursor's.

 And then there's the elephant in the room: ByteDance ownership.
 Security researchers have documented extensive telemetry in TRAE, including persistent connections to multiple ByteDance servers even during idle periods.
 For some developers and organizations, this is a dealbreaker.
-Others accept it as the cost of free, powerful tooling.
+Others accept it as the cost of reduced costs, powerful tooling.

-**Best for:** Developers wanting best-of-both-worlds IDE experience, those doing heavy UI work, cost-conscious developers willing to accept ByteDance's data practices.
+**Best for:** Developers wanting an agent-focused IDE experience, those doing heavy UI work, cost-conscious developers willing to accept ByteDance's data practices.

 ## Other Notable Tools